-The school day begins with the recitation of the pledges below and the Lord's Prayer.
+The school day begins with the recitation of the pledges below.

 AMERICAN FLAG

 I pledge allegiance to the flag of the United States of America and to the Republic for which it stands, one nation under God, indivisible, with liberty and justice for all.